Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-18/day-1/lecture-materials/bitcoin-router-build.md

 ## The Price Component

-Before we create this component take a moment to get your FREE Api key from coinapi.io.
+Before we create this component take a moment to get a FREE Api key from <a href="https://www.coinapi.io/pricing?apikey" target="_blank">coinapi.io</a>.
 Keep in mind you can only make 100 requests per day with your free apiKey.

 Once you have your api key here is what we will do:

-- store the apikey and currency symbol in different variables
+1. store the apikey and currency symbol in different variables
-- use the useEffect hook to make an api call
+1. use the useEffect hook to make an api call
-- interpolate the apikey and symbol in the fetch URL
+1. interpolate the apikey and symbol in the fetch URL
-- save the resulting data in state and render it
+1. save the resulting data in state and render it
-- loaded and loading function for rendering the data if exists
+1. loaded and loading function for rendering the data if exists

 <br>
 <br>